 The damage of bad UX is often invisible at first.
 You may notice lower conversions.
 Fewer people complete signups.
 There’s an increase in abandoned carts or unread messages.
 Over time, these issues multiply.

-Poor experiences increase cognitive load, making people think more than they should.
-They also increase bounce rates and support queries.
-This forces your team to spend more on customer service and user education, when the problem could have been solved at the design level.
+Poor experiences increase cognitive load, bounce rates, and support queries — forcing teams to spend on customer service when the problem could have been solved at the design level.
+How poor design impacts business revenue puts real numbers behind these patterns, showing exactly where design debt turns into revenue loss.

 Let’s walk through common friction points one by one, explain why they happen, and show what you can do differently using thoughtful, scalable UX methods.